 Not many of these booklets were cancelled as most collectors preferred to not subject them to postal abuse and keep them mint in their collection.
 As a result cancelled specimens are fairly hard to find.
 Heres one of them with the corresponding First Day cancel/cachet.
 The editor has never seen any of these individual sheets used on a letter.

-A very rare variety of the booklet was prepared for a stamp exhibition in Japan.
+A very rare variety of the booklet was prepared for a stamp exhibition in the Philippines.
 It appears that two versions of it exist.
-One has all the characteristics of the scans below but also shows a reference to the Japanese Exhibition, while the other does not reference the specific exhibition.
+One has all the characteristics of the scans below but also shows a reference to the Manila Exhibition on front, while the other does not reference the specific exhibition.
 While the contents and the back of the booklet was the same as the one above, the exhibition booklet front cover page differs in a number of ways.
 The most important differences can be seen in the flag.
 The red lines inside the flag are much thinner than on the original and the printing of the words “BU’U-DIEN” show different accent marks and there is no horizontal line in the “D” of “DIEN”.
-According to the Society of Indochina Collectors only 200 of these booklets were prepared and sold.
+According to the Society of Indochina Collectors only 200 of the “Manila” booklets were prepared and sold.
+It is unclear how many of the booklet without the “Manila Exhibition” reference were sold.
 The sale price was the same as the original booklet (50P).
 These booklets only come up once in a blue moon and are always eagerly snapped up by collectors at a multiple of the price of the original booklet.